 The Richmond Free Library building, whose basic structure dates to 1879, began as the Universalist Church, In 1991 this building began to house the library, and In 2003, the building was further renovated with private and grant funding.
 The three-floor library now hosts a large collection of materials for loan, and makes available the Community Room and Mezzanine Lounge, which are key spaces for local groups and individuals to gather, work, and learn.
 With 30,000 annual visits in fiscal year 2025, Richmond residents make great use of their library's facility and services.
 Close cooperation with the Community Senior Center has also increased activities and client visits.
 It is essential that the building be assessed, maintained and enhanced on a regular basis to ensure safety and access and provide the multitude of services to a growing community.
 Citizens of Richmond have voiced a desire to strengthen and enhance recreational, community, and cultural facilities in the Town.
 The Library is an integral part in meeting those demands.

 Richmond Free Library and its budget are overseen by the publicly elected Library Board of Trustees, who work with the Select Board to make repairs and improvements to the building.
 Heating and cooling rely on a combination of heat pumps and gas boilers.
 Federal grants were used to update the HVAC in 2021 and funded exterior siding and steeple repairs in 2024.
 The original slate roof is in need of repair or replacement, and should be addressed within the next 10 years.
-Regular assessment and maintenance of the building are vital for safety, accessibility, provision of services services, and to keep this historic structure available for decades to come.
+Regular assessment and maintenance of the building are vital for safety, accessibility, provision of services , and to keep this historic structure available for decades to come.

 The landmark Round Church and park, maintained jointly by the town and the Richmond Historical Society, is used for special occasions and attracts many visitors.
 A complete description can be found in the Historic Resources Section of this Plan